 MSP identities' root CAs and MSP TLS certificates' root CAs (and relative intermediate CAs) need to be declared in different folders.
 This is to avoid confusion between different classes of certificates.
-It is not forbidden to reuse the same CAs for both MSP identities and TLS certificates but best practices suggest to avoid this in production.
+Fabric does not forbid to reuse the same CAs for both MSP identities and TLS certificates but best practices suggest to avoid this in production.

-14.5.
+15.5.
 Best Practices 77